scmlewis/Telco-Customer-Churn-Prediction/README.md

 - Class imbalance (26.54% churn) may reduce sensitivity (e.g., Random Forest: 0.46).
 - Lack of causal inference limits distinguishing correlation from causation.
 - Excluded features (e.g., customer support interactions) may enhance predictions.
-For details, see the report in report/ folder or run analysis_telco_churn.ipynb.
+For details, see the report in report/ folder.

 ## License